 Identify some interprofessional strategies that will benefit the patient when performing a sural nerve graft procedure.

 Primary end-to-end neurorrhaphy is the preferred technique for the repair of transected peripheral nerves.
-Unfortunately, it is not always possible to perform tension-free primary repair due to retraction of nerve stumps, scarring, or destruction of neural tissue; these may result in a gap that cannot be bridged without putting undue tension on the repair or that cannot be bridged with the remaining tissue at all.
+Unfortunately, it is not always possible to perform tension-free primary repair due to retraction of nerve stumps, scarring, or destruction of neural tissue; these may result in gaps that cannot be bridged without putting undue tension on the repairs or that cannot be bridged with the remaining tissue at all.
 Excessive tension across a nerve repair decreases perfusion at the neurorrhaphy site and may reduce the quality of the functional outcome.
-In this situation, autologous nerve grafting plays a major role, with the sural nerve being a commonly selected donor site.
+In this situation, autologous nerve grafting plays a major role, with the sural nerve being a commonly selected donor.
 Sural nerve harvesting was originally described as an open technique, but surgical technology improvements have led to the development of minimally invasive techniques over the last several years.

-The goal of peripheral nerve reconstruction with a nerve graft is to guide the regenerating axons towards the distal nerve stump and permit end-organ reinnervation.
-The graft serves as a scaffold that guides the regenerating axons towards the distal stump and ultimately into the end organ.
+The goal of peripheral nerve reconstruction with a nerve graft is to provide a scaffold that guides the regenerating axons towards the distal nerve stump and permits end-organ reinnervation.
 The graft also provides Schwann cells that aid in axonal regeneration.
 Nerve coaptation should be performed under magnification; localization of healthy proximal and distal stumps with a “bread-loafing” technique is preferred before nerve graft interposition, and a tension-free neurorrhaphy should be performed even under a full range of motion of the joint, if applicable.
 Careful fascicle orientation and alignment is critical to prevent axonal loss and obtain the best results.
 Under optimal conditions, axonal regeneration within a graft will occur at a speed of 1 mm to 1.5 mm per day.

 Anatomy and Physiology

 The sural nerve is a purely sensory nerve composed of fibers from lumbosacral spinal roots L4-S1.
-Its origin is marked by the union of the lateral and medial sural cutaneous nerves, branches of the common peroneal and posterior tibial nerves, respectively.
+Its origin is classically described as the union of the lateral and medial sural cutaneous nerves, branches of the common peroneal and posterior tibial nerves, respectively.

 The medial sural cutaneous nerve descends sub-fascially between the heads of the gastrocnemius muscle, deep to the lesser saphenous vein.
 At the point of myotendinous union of the gastrocnemius heads, the nerve emerges subcutaneously through the deep fascia, where it joins with the lateral sural cutaneous nerve and forms the sural nerve.
 The nerve confluence usually occurs at the middle or distal third of the leg.